shuzwang/P2_cochlea/README.md

 ```
 snaptools snap-add-bmat --snap-file=atac_peak_cell_20000.snap --bin-size-lis 5000 --verbose=True
 ```
 Then we followed the SnapATAC pipeline https://github.com/r3fang/SnapATAC.
-We
+We identified the scATAC-seq clusters, annotated the clusters based on Jaccard similarity matrix, called peaks for each clusters, and identified differentially accessible regions.